Date: 5th March 2021

 The short answer is:

-Yes, all bees lay eggs.
+Yes, all bees lay eggs (although not the males of course!).
 Most eggs are white and look a little like a grain of rice.
 However, depending on species, bee eggs can vary in size.
 Eggs have a soft outer shell called a 'chorion', and this shell usually dissolves or is shed as the egg develops and hatches into a larva.

 In solitary bee species, eggs are laid by the adult females, most of whom will not be present during the development of the eggs.
 Instead, adult solitary species lay an egg in a cell which they provision with food, and then seal up the cell.
 The adult female will then die, and eggs will develop into the new offspring that will ensure future generations of bees.